jnoortheen/pipm/README.md

 ```

 **Note:**
 - This tool manipulates all your requirements file.
-So be sure to use version control software or take backup of your files to keep track of changes.
+So be sure to use a version control software to keep track of the changes.

 # Quickstart